LDAP timeout if an LDAP auth provider is unreachable

-#2 Updated by Brett Patterson over 5 years ago
+#2 Updated by Brett Patterson almost 6 years ago

 I can confirm this happens in 2.0.3 as well.
 We used to use LDAP to authenticate and when we took our LDAP system offline I forgot some users were still configured and instead of seeing a message about unable to log in or LDAP authentication server unreachable, it gave a 500 error.

-#3 Updated by Brett Patterson over 5 years ago
+#3 Updated by Brett Patterson almost 6 years ago

 - File ldap_timeout-v2.0.3.patch added

 Here's a quick patch I made against 2.0.3.
 This will catch a timeout error after 30 seconds and redirect the user with a proper error message.
 This is english only and really is a proof-of-concept.
 Ideally the timeout would default to 30 seconds but could be modified via the administration settings (or per-LDAP definition).